FatihTheDev/Face-Detection/README.md

 # Usage
 To use this program, you need to copy the contents of the python file and run it in your code editor.

-When you run the program,your default webcam will be displayed with bounding boxes around the detected faces.
+When you run the program, your default webcam will be displayed with bounding boxes around the detected faces.
 You can press the 'q' key to exit the program.

 # Limitations
 This program is not perfect and may have some limitations, such as: